jrfep/MFT1.2-intertidal-forest/README.md

 The repository has the following structure:

 ## _env_ folder
-Defining the programming environment variables for working in Linux/MacOS
+Defining the programming environment variables for working in Linux/MacOS.

+## _config_ folder
+Includes example configuration files for some applications.

 ## _inc_ folder
 Holds the scripts used for specific tasks.
 Mostly R and (bash) shell scrips, includes the PBS scripts for scheduling jobs in the HPC nodes.